canonical/cos-alerter/README.md

 ## Configuring Alertmanager

-Add the following sections to your Alertmanager config integrate with COS Alerter:
+Add the following sections to your Alertmanager config to integrate with COS Alerter:
 ```yaml
 receivers:
 ...